-One of my concerns while shooting this roll was whether I had set the ISO correctly on the camera.
+While shooting this roll, one of my concerns was whether I had set the ISO correctly on the camera.
 The Minolta X-700 film-speed ring has marks between numbered ISO graduations, but no numbers are printed at the markings for ISO 125 and ISO 160.
 I didn't bring my reading glasses with me, and while Bhavna tried to help, her eyes were not much better.
 I hoped I set the ISO correctly.
 I was also very nervous about loading the film, which I kept in my bag and under my seat until needed, in the bright sun.

-I might have used the programmed auto-exposure (AE) mode - the "P" setting - for a few of the shots.
+I might have used the programmed auto-exposure (AE) mode - the "P" setting - for a few shots.
 With the camera set at " P " and the MD Rokkor-X 50mm f/1.7 lens at its minimum aperture of f/16, the X-700's program selected the aperture and fastest practicable shutter speed giving audible beeps to warn against motion blur.
-I discovered that if the lens is not set at the minimum aperture, the "P" will blink as a warning.
-This bit of information is important.
+If the lens is not set at the minimum aperture, the "P" will blink as a warning.
+This bit of information is essential.
 According to the manual, "although exposure will still be correct unless an over or under-range LED blinks, the program's range will be limited so that it cannot accommodate brighter subjects."
 I was at the beach on a bright sunny day.
 I didn't have room for error.

 While the X-700's P mode is ideal for general picture-taking when all you want to do is compose, focus, and shoot, I felt comfortable using the aperture-priority auto-exposure (AE) mode.
-Many of the images were capture in aperture-priority AE mode with the lens set at f/8 most of the time.
-The Minolta X-700 automatically set the step-less shutter speed.
+Many images were captured in aperture-priority AE mode with the lens set at f/8 most of the time.
+The Minolta X-700 automatically sets the step-less shutter speed.

-It’s interesting that when posting scans of film, I am always writing about events that happened weeks in the past.
-The turn around time for 35mm film developing and scanning from the Darkroom is about two weeks, and I think that is considered quick.
-I know that the quality and ease of use of 35mm film1 can't match that of my Fuji X-T2, I admit to enjoying the overall process.
+Interestingly, when blogging about my film scans, I always write about events that happened weeks ago.
+The turnaround time for 35mm film developing and scanning from the Darkroom is about two weeks, which is considered quick.
+I know that the quality and ease of use of 35mm film1 can't match that of my Fuji X-T2.
+I admit to enjoying the overall process.